UK Supreme Court's 2019-20 Annual Report and Accounts published

-Today, the 2018-19 Annual Report and Accounts of the Supreme Court was laid in Parliament, covering the Court's ninth full financial year.
+Today, the 2019-20 Annual Report and Accounts of the Supreme Court was laid in Parliament, covering the Court's tenth full financial year.

 Supreme Court judgments and Permission to Appeal applications

-The Report sets out how the Supreme Court heard 91 appeals and delivered 64 judgments between 1 April 2018 and 31 March 2019.
-The number of applications for permission to appeal considered by the justices was 201.
+The Report sets out how the Supreme Court heard 81 appeals and delivered 54 judgments between 1 April 2019 and 31 March 2020.
+The number of applications for permission to appeal determined by the justices was 238.

 Judicial Committee of the Privy Council

-The Judicial Committee of the Privy Council, which is co-located with the Supreme Court and shares the Court's administration, heard 66 appeals during 2018-19.
-The JCPC gave 40 and received 56 permission to appeal applications, of which nine were granted.
-The JCPC also received an additional 45 appeals as of right.
+The Judicial Committee of the Privy Council (JCPC), which is co-located with the Supreme Court and shares the Court's administration, heard 40 appeals during 2019-2020.
+The JCPC gave 45 judgments and determined 64 permission to appeal applications.

 The Statement of Comprehensive Net Expenditure represents the net total resources consumed during the year.
 The results for the year are set out in the Statement.